Scientist8/Slingshot.game/README.md

  It is the second case study the game company I applied for internship sent.

- Tried to make a slingshot mechanic where you shoot a character to a target.
+ Tried to make a slingshot mechanic where you tap, drag and release to shoot a character to a target.

  Used line renderer for sling.